jad-b/notwithoutmeaning/content/post/On Learning.md

 **Left off at PQ4R**, which is a system that dates back to 1972!
 Why are these methodologies not taught more broadly?
 Why must I seek them out?

+We primarily think of learning by experience.
+Observational learning is when we leverage other people's experiences to learn from them.
+We learn by example much as a child does when it observes its parents, and we learn by precept when we are taught from experience by proveyors of this knowledge.

+> There is no more efficient way for students to learn, I think, than from a
+> well-organized course of lectures accompanied by a well-written textbook

+Mastery learning progresses a student when sufficient skill is demonstrated, instead of a timeline.
+The proctor (teacher) determines course structure, dividing course content into related modules or chunks, and sets the progression.
+The teacher then becomes a passive resource, answering questions and pointing out mistakes.
+The student progresses once they've tested highly enough on a module.
+See the paper "Good-Bye, Teacher", 1968.

+Distributed testing and practice testing stands as the two most productive learning techniques.
+What's impressive is the generality of the positive impact testing has.
+Testing immediately after study helps, and so does testing a week after.
+Testing improves performance even without feedback as to what you got wrong.
+Testing improves memory over re-reading.
+Testing beats mind(concept)-mappping the material.
+Interestingly, the effect may be subtle, too subtle for conscious awareness - the "test" group under-reported the benefit they'd received from testing compared to the cramming and concept-mapping group.
+A moral for self-doubt and objective measures.

+> We learn by being tested, or by testing ourselves.

+> Testing improves retention, even more than extra study, and this is true even
+> when subjects don't get any feedback from the test

+Spaced repetition is far more effective than cramming; heard that enough.
+The authors estimate that the optimal spacing is "5-10% of the study-test delay"(?).
+Interleaved problem types makes _practice_ feel more difficult, but improves test performance (so hopefully real understanding as well).
+So mix it up (interleave).
+But not too much (Skinner's PSI course modules).
+The author has a short rebuttal to complaints against "teaching to test", where he argues that if the test is good, that's exactly what we want!
+Curriculums _should_ change to teach the test; "what gets measured, gets improved".

+- "What Works, What Doesn't" Scientific American Mind, Oct, 2013.
+- Rohrer & Pashler (2010) - Test effetiveness
+- Cepeda et al., 2008 - Spaced repetition

+**So what makes a good test?**.
+The questions should be obviously related to the material (Face validity).
+They should be  a representative sampling of the knowledge body (Content validity).
+They should correlate with some form of external performance (empirical validity).
+And question performance within a test should correlate to each other (Internal Consistency).

+Repeatedly, the notion that "testing is hard" appears and re-appears (and re-appears, and re-appears).
+But, I begin to wonder if one's mastery/understanding is _best_ demonstrated by the ability to generate tests?
+It almost seems paradoxical, but I expect its more a progression: A better mind generates better questions.
+You learn best by testing, at first taking tests, and then writing them.
+It forces you to re-re-re-think the essence of the topic, trying to tease from it ever-more accurate abstractions and concepts.

+Cumulative final exams are probably the best test you can take, due to forcing students to re-study the entire body of knowledge under one context.

+When creating a test, or even a question, make clear the following: What exactly is it you want the student to do?
+What is the pedagogical purpose behind the task?
+How will you evaluate the quality of the work?

+**Left Off at Direct Instruction vs. Discovery Learning**

 ## Resources
 First, the best